TaskManager213/Dumper-R/README.md

 # Dumper-R
 SDK Generator for Roblox.
 Supported versions are x64 & x86.
+(Byfron)

 How to use
 Compile the dll in x64-Release